Tour of Bhutan with short and beautiful day hiking

 Spring (March-May), is the ideal season to visit the Country of Dragons.
 The weather remains mostly clear with the fantastic climate.
 Nature lovers who are enthusiastic about local flora ought to consider visiting Bhutan end of April or in May.

-Explorers who might endeavor to make some trekking in muddy path while seeing swollen streams, green forests and prospering paddy field could pick late summer for their travel experience.
+Explorers who might endeavor to make some trekking in the muddy paths while seeing swollen streams, green forests, and prospering paddy fields could pick late summer for their travel experience.